cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ## Context

-Issue [\#3685](https://github.com/cosmos/cosmos-sdk/issues/3685) identified that public key addresses are currently overlapping.
+Issue [\#3685](https://github.com/cosmos/cosmos-sdk/issues/3685) identified that public key address spaces are currently overlapping.
 One initial proposal was extending the address length and adding prefixes for different types of addresses.

 @ethanfrey explained an alternate approach originally used in https://github.com/iov-one/weave: